 Timothy Noël, born 1982 in Aalst (Belgium), received in 2004 his MSc degree (Industrial Chemical Engineering) from the KaHo Sint-Lieven in Ghent.
 He then moved to Ghent University to obtain a PhD at the Laboratory for Organic and Bioorganic Synthesis under the supervision of Professor Johan Van der Eycken (2005-2009).
-Next, he moved to Massachusetts Institute of Technology (MIT) as a Fulbright Postdoctoral Fellow with Professor Stephen L. Buchwald.
+Next, he crossed the ocean to work at Massachusetts Institute of Technology (MIT) as a Fulbright Postdoctoral Fellow with Professor Stephen L. Buchwald.
 At MIT, he worked on the development of new continuous-flow methods for cross-coupling chemistry at the MIT-Novartis Center for Continuous Manufacturing.
-He currently holds a position as an associate professor and he chairs the Micro Flow Chemistry & Synthetic Methodology group at Eindhoven University of Technology.
+He became assistant professor in 2012 and associate professor in 2017 at Eindhoven University of Technology.
+In 2020, he was promoted to Full Professor at the University of Amsterdam where he is the Chair of Flow Chemistry.
 His research interests are flow chemistry, homogeneous catalysis and organic synthesis.

 He received in 2011 the Incentive Award for Young Researchers from the Comité de Gestion du Bulletin des Sociétés Chimiques Belges, in 2012 a VENI award from NWO and he was also finalist of the European Young Chemist Award 2012.
 In 2013, he received a Marie Curie Career Integration Grant from the European Union.
-He coordinated the Marie Skłodowska-Curie ETN program “Photo4Future” on the development of photoredox catalysis in photomicroreactors (www.photo4future.com) (2015-2018).
+He coordinated the Marie Skłodowska-Curie ETN program “Photo4Future” on the development of photoredox catalysis in photomicroreactors (2015-2018).
 In 2015, he obtained a prestigious VIDI award from NWO.
 And in 2016, he received the Thieme Chemistry Journal Award.
-His research on photochemistry in microfluidic reactors was awarded the DECHEMA award 2017.
+His research on photochemistry in microfluidic reactors was awarded the DECHEMA award 2017 and the Hoogewerff Jongerenprijs 2019.
 After 4 years as an associate editor of Journal of Flow Chemistry, he took over as editor in chief in 2019.

 Get to know Tim better and read his Angewandte Chemie Author Profile.